-In this chapter, we discussed a variety of topics related to capital structure decisions.
-The key concepts covered are listed below:
+In this chapter we discussed a variety of topics related to capital structure decisions.
+The key concepts covered are listed below.

-- In 1958, Franco Modigliani and Merton Miller (MM) proved, under a restrictive set of assumptions including zero taxes, that capital structure is irrelevant; that is, according to the original MM article, a firm's value is not affected by its financing mix. - MM later added corporate taxes to their model and reached the conclusion that capital structure does matter.
+- In 1958, Franco Modigliani and Merton Miller (MM) proved, under a restrictive set of assumptions including zero taxes, that capital structure is irrelevant; thus, according to the original MM article, a firm's value is not affected by its financing mix. - Modigliani and Miller later added corporate taxes to their model and reached the conclusion that capital structure does matter.
 Indeed, their model led to the conclusion that firms should use 100% debt financing. - MM's model with corporate taxes demonstrated that the primary benefit of debt stems from the tax deductibility of interest payments.

-16For more on capital budgeting issues, see Ravindra R. Kamath, "Long-Term Financing Decisions: Views and Practices of Financial Managers of NYSE Firms," Financial Review, May 1997, pp. 350-356; Claire E. Crutchley and Robert S. Hansen, "A Test of the Agency Theory of Managerial Ownership, Corporate Leverage, and Corporate Dividends," Financial Management, Winter 1989, pp. 36-46; Michael T. Dugan and Keith A. Shriver, "An Empirical Comparison of Alternative Methods for Estimating the Degree of Operating Leverage," Financial Review, May 1992, pp. 309-321; Dilip K. Ghosh, "Optimum Capital Structure Redefined," Financial Review, August 1992, pp. 411-429; William A. Kelly, Jr., and James A. Miles, "Capital Structure Theory and the Fisher Effect," Financial Review, February 1989, pp. 53-73; J. Michael Pinegar and Lisa Wilbricht, "What Managers Think of Capital Structure Theory: A Survey," Financial Management, Winter 1989, pp. 82-91; Frederick C. Scherr, "A Multiperiod Mean-Variance Model of Optimal Capital Structure," Financial Review, February 1987, pp. 1-31.
+15For more on capital budgeting issues, see Ravindra R. Kamath, "Long-Term Financing Decisions: Views and Practices of Financial Managers of NYSE Firms," The Financial Review, May 1997, pp. 350-356; Michael T. Dugan and Keith A. Shriver, "An Empirical Comparison of Alternative Methods for Estimating the Degree of Operating Leverage," The Financial Review, May 1992, pp. 309-321; and Dilip K. Ghosh, "Optimum Capital Structure Redefined," The Financial Review, August 1992, pp. 411-429.

-• The introduction of growth changes the MM and Hamada results for the levered cost of equity and the levered beta.

-• If the firm is growing at a constant rate, the debt tax shield is discounted at r{sU} , and debt remains a constant proportion of the capital structure, then and
+- Later, Miller extended the theory to include personal taxes.
+The introduction of personal taxes reduces, but does not eliminate, the benefits of debt financing.
+Thus, the Miller model also leads to 100% debt financing. - The introduction of growth changes the MM and Hamada results for the levered cost of equity and the levered beta. - If the firm is growing at a constant rate, the debt tax shield is discounted at r{sU} , and debt remains a constant proportion of the capital structure, then and